ohrite/circuit-breakers-2024/presentation.md

 ## Utopianism

-Robert Owen, a Welsh cotton baron, proposed self-governing workhouses (“villages of co-operation”) which provided wages and a safety net
+Robert Owen, a Welsh cotton industrialist, proposed self-governing workhouses
+(“villages of co-operation”) which provided wages and a safety net.

 ---